BenjaminDarking/CV/README.md

 #### Adaptive learning

 Through my Legal experience, running a Company and Makers I had to learn and use a wide range skills and knowledge.
-Each of these areas requires different approaches and techniques to learn, understand and implement.
+Each of these areas required different approaches and techniques to learn, understand and implement.

 #### Excellent Communicator

 In my previous role as Company Director, I had to communicate effectively to clients, business partners, suppliers and workers to achieve our goals for the Company

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 #### Test Driven Development

 #### Analytical thinking
-Coming from a law background I learned how to break down problems, think critically and interpret information and solve the problem.
+Coming from a law background I learned how to break down problems, think critically and interpret information to solve the problem.
 ***
 ## Education